DylanRhymaun/personal-website/writing/fun/albumsof2025.md

   <div class="album-review">
     <h3>Review</h3>
     <p>I&#x27;m a nobody but I still treat this as the highest praise I can possibly give, period.
 Chills, start to finish.
 A portrait of the modern man crumbling under the weight of the 21st century, grappling with remnant of late 90s corporate rejection with the real and violent threat of the contemporary borgeois.
-It took a long long time to decide my album of the year between the early in the year release of the inventive Forever Howlong, the lyrically perfected Euro Country, and the emotional, expertly crafted and executed People Watching and  Pressure, but at the end of it all, no music this year stood up to the feeling I have when listening to Soft Spot.
+It took a long long time to decide my album of the year between the early in the year release of the inventive *Forever Howlong*, the lyrically perfected *Euro Country*, and the emotional, expertly crafted and executed *People Watching* and  *Pressure*, but at the end of it all, no music this year stood up to the feeling I have when listening to *Soft Spot*.
 In fact, it&#x27;s not even close.
 This album honestly slowed down my ability to listen to other music because I was re-listening to it in full too many times. <br>
 Perfectly mixed, infectious energy, lyrics that will make you rage and cry - it has it all and is incredibly digestible at that for something in the hardcore genre.
 Best of all, there is not a song on the tracklist, save, debatably, the intro and interlude, that would make you feel otherwise.
 Downright incredible levels of energy with something powerful, contemporary, and relevant to boot.
 No soft spots for fascist hot shots.</p>
   </div>